You-Gao/Blog/_life/2024-09-17-development.md

 In a 1960 transcript from *Charlottesville Daily Progress*, a local banker gave his take on the proposal for urban renewal:

-> "Haden said, when asked what effect he thought the program would have on downtown Charlottesville, “I believe it will be helpful.
-As everybody knows, our business section of the city has been divided largely into two sections—the University section and the downtown section.
-This Vinegar Hill area has been all my life a very blighted area and it seems to me that if the situation is corrected, the whole business area of Charlottesville will be much helped."
+> "Haden said, when asked what effect he thought the program would have on downtown Charlottesville, "I believe it will be helpful.
+As everybody knows, our business section of the city has been divided largely into two sections-the University section and the downtown section.
+This Vinegar Hill area has been all my life a very blighted area and it seems to me that if the situation is corrected, the whole business area of Charlottesville will be much helped.""

 <br/>